st3llabr1/essays/Latimer_Draft/README.md

 This stepwise incremental nature of invention and development is part of the foundation for patent suits and priority claims.
 The fundamental question is, At what stage in this process has the invention (in this case, "the lamp") passed a point at which it has become enough of a new thing to warrant a separate identity?
 The Smithsonian's Hammer Collection includes, along with various Edison lamps, others credited to Maxim, ==Edward Weston=={Q902986}, ==St. George Lane-Fox=={Q2318542}, ==William E. Sawyer=={Q979132}, and Latimer—and many lesser-known inventors as well.[^9]

+.ve-media default:https%3A//edison.rutgers.edu/images/latimer/tech/phosphr.jpg right width=50% caption="Phosphoric Anyhydride Apparatus, 1881"

 When the company moved to Brooklyn in 1880, Latimer moved with it and continued to diversify his achievements.
 In addition to his desk work and shop work, he went out into the field assisting in arc and incandescent installations of Maxim equipment in New York, Philadelphia, and Montreal.
 In his logbook, he later recalled:

 >*I had qualified myself to take charge of producing the carbons for the lamps, when I was not drawing, and worked through the day helping to make the lamps and at night locateing them in stores and offices.
 Electrical measurements had not then been invented and all our work was by guess.
 Office bell wire was the only kind on the market, and our method of figureing was that it was a good guess that that size wire would carry a certain number of lamps without dangerous heating.
 A number of misterious fires about this time were probably the fruit of our ignorance.
 The Equitable, Building, Fish and Hatch, the Union Club, and a number of other places were supplied with lamps and the men to run them.
 These were strenuous times, and we made long hours each day.
 At the factory by seven in the morning, and after the days work somewhere running lamps until twelve o'clock or later at night.*[^10]

-.ve-media default:https%3A//edison.rutgers.edu/images/latimer/tech/phosphr.jpg right width=50% caption="Phosphoric Anyhydride Apparatus, 1881"

 He also recalled that his Montreal nights were occupied with learning French, and his days "were spent climbing telegraph poles and locating arc lamps on them with the assistance of my laborers who seemed much impressed with my effort to speak their native language."[^11] His last assignment for U.S. Electric Lighting was in London, to advise the English on setting up a lamp factory.
 He arrived New Year's Day of January 1882.[^12] By this time, his mentor Maxim was only minimally associated with the electric business.
 Although Maxim did meet at least once with Latimer in London, his time and interest were increasingly absorbed in developing the machine gun which brought him his greatest fame. [^13] Latimer returned to New York later in 1882, but Maxim stayed in London for many years.

+.ve-media default:https%3A//raw.githubusercontent.com/edisonpapers/media/main/Latimer/mary.jpg left width=50% caption="Mary Latimer"

 Latimer's wife noted in her London diary that "Gus (probably Latimer's assistant), Lew and I went to Crystal Palace, staid until I was thoroughly tired out." [^14]They probably went to see the electrical exhibition on display there, featuring Edison's incandescent light system.
 Latimer may even have met William Hammer, the engineer in charge of many of Edison's electric light exhibits.
 Hammer later included a "Latimer lamp" in his incandescent bulb collection "History of an Art."
 He also included Latimer in his portrait collection "Eminent Men of Electrical Science."
 (Hiram Maxim's portrait is conspicuously absent from this collection.)[^15]

-.ve-media default:https%3A//raw.githubusercontent.com/edisonpapers/media/main/Latimer/mary.jpg left width=60% caption="Mary Latimer"

 The London diary also notes that "Lew is making a fine drawing of an invention of his, of some improvement in elevators and will see if he can get a patent on it.
 I hope it will be a success, he deserves to be successful for he works and studies all the time. . . ."[^16] Although the elevator improvement was never patented, Latimer continued to work on it.
 As late as 1898, Latimer was actively bringing his elevator work to the attention of the Westinghouse, General Electric, and Otis Elevator companies.
 None of these companies were inclined to pursue the matter.
 The elevator stands, however, as symbol and evidence of Latimer's continuing pursuit of the American dream of upward mobility via invention.

 ### Latimer's Prolific Period of Invention

-.ve-media default:https%3A//edison.rutgers.edu/images/latimer/tech/multicr.jpg left width=50% caption="Multiple Carbon Incandescent Lamp, 1881"
+.ve-media default:https%3A//edison.rutgers.edu/images/latimer/tech/multicr.jpg left width=65% caption="Multiple Carbon Incandescent Lamp, 1881"

+.ve-media default:https%3A//edison.rutgers.edu/images/latimer/tech/elevatr.jpg right width=75% caption="Elevator Suspension System, 1881"

 When Latimer returned to the United States late in 1882, the U.S. Electric Light Company had undergone several corporate changes.
 Maxim was no longer associated with the company, and Latimer found he had no place in the new organization.[^17] There is considerable conflicting evidence regarding the dates and firms of Latimer's employment for the next few years.
 The names of the Weston Company, Olmstead Electric Co., Imperial Electric Light Co., Mather Electric Co., and Acme Electric Light Co. all appear in various biographical and autobiographical accounts prepared more than a decade later.
 As mentioned above, drawings prepared by Latimer for C. G. Perkins at the Imperial Electric Light Co. during 1884 and 1885 are in the Smithsonian's collection. [^18]

 Surviving evidence indicates that the period 1880-1885 was Latimer's most prolific in terms of invention, although he continued this creative activity for the remainder of his professional life.
 About 1885, Latimer found stable employment with the Edison Electric Light Company of New York (parent company of all the Edison electric utility companies) and related or successor firms.
 He achieved a respected professional position on the basis of his patent expertise, his encyclopedic knowledge of lamp design and manufacturing, his drafting skills, and his creative intelligence.

-.ve-media default:https%3A//edison.rutgers.edu/images/latimer/tech/elevatr.jpg right width=50% caption="Elevator Suspension System, 1881"
+.ve-media default:https%3A//raw.githubusercontent.com/edisonpapers/media/main/Latimer/Latimer_Legal_Team.jpg left width=60% caption="Latimer and General Electric Company Legal Team"
 From 1885 to about 1924, Latimer worked with essentially the same people, though the names of the departments and their corporate affiliations changed.
 He entered the Engineering Department of the Edison Electric Light Company and about 1889 was transferred to the Legal Department.
 When the Edison General Electric Company merged with Thomson-Houston in 1892, Latimer continued to serve in the Legal Department of the newly formed General Electric Company.
 (After a bitter struggle, Edison's name was dropped, and Edison himself had no more involvement with the company beyond defending his patents.)[^19] About 1896, Latimer joined the Board of Patent Control, a joint arrangement between General Electric and the Westinghouse Company; and finally, about 1911, began work in the private consulting firm headed by Edwin Hammer (brother of William) and Elmer Schwarz.

-.ve-media gh:edisonpapers/media/Latimer/Latimer_Legal_Team.jpg left width=60%
+.ve-media default:https%3A//edison.rutgers.edu/images/latimer/tech/eel.jpg right width=50% caption="Edison Electric Light Company, 1886"

 On several occasions Latimer testified regarding his observations while working for Edison's competitors.
 Since Latimer had worked with or been employed by most of the men who challenged Edison's patents, his testimony as to what was going on in their shops was valuable to the Edison cause.
 One of the biographical sketches, apparently prepared as a letter of reference, states that while in the Legal Department of

-.ve-media default:https%3A//edison.rutgers.edu/images/latimer/tech/eel.jpg left width=50% caption="Edison Electric Light Company, 1886"

 >*the Edison Company . . . he made drawings for Court exhibits, had charge of the library, inspected infringing plants in various parts of the country, and testified as to facts in a number of cases, without materially encouraging the opposing counsel.
 He also did considerable searching for which his previous experience, and a moderate knowledge of French and German qualified him, rendering efficient service along these lines in the historical filament case and others of this period, involving basic patents.*[^20]

+## Latimer's Edition of *Incandescent Electric Lighting*
 In 1890, he was selected to revise and thoroughly update a book on incandescent lighting previously published in 1881.[^21] During these nine years there had been radical advances.
 The previous author had been William Edward Sawyer, another of the many inventors who challenged Edison's priority in the field of incandescent lighting.
 Sawyer had done preliminary experimentation with Maxim for several years before the incorporation of the U.S. Electric Lighting Company in 1878, and he remained with the company for a short time before leaving to pursue his own incandescent light designs.[^22]
-.ve-media https://iiif.archivelab.org/iiif/sim_scientific-american_1880-05-22_42_21/manifest.json  right width=80% seq=8 region=pct:20,40,70,70 caption="Steamship Columbia"

 On one copy of his own work Latimer inscribed,
 >*This was the first book on Electric Lighting published in the United States."
 Latimer probably felt free to make this claim because of the great changes that had occurred in the field since Sawyer's edition.
 In 1881, incandescent lighting was limited to a few isolated plants serving no more than a single building.
 The most ambitious of these had been Edison's installation on the steamship Columbia, which sailed from New York on May 8, 1880, bound for San Francisco.*[23]

 By 1890, central-station electric utilities serving whole towns or large areas of cities had become common.
 Although the court battles over the basic patents were not yet over, in the public mind the Edison system had come to seem utterly synonymous with "electric light."
 The field of incandescent lighting had been completely remade, and Edison's system was now the only one worth discussing.

 Latimer's book combined lucid technical description with a touch of poetry.
 In describing the mechanics of the light, he wrote,

+.ve-media https://iiif.archivelab.org/iiif/bub_gb_RlY4AAAAMAAJ/manifest.json right width=80% seq=45 caption="Incandescent Electric Lighting"

->*If the electric current can be forced through a substance that is a poor conductor, it will create a degree of heat in that substance, which will be greater or less according to the quantity of electricity forced through it.
+>*==If the electric current can be forced through a substance that is a poor conductor, it will create a degree of heat in that substance, which will be greater or less according to the quantity of electricity forced through it.
 Upon this principle of the heating effect of the electrical current, is based the operation of the incandescent lamp . . .
-Where copper and platinum wires readily conduct the current, the carbon filament offers a great deal of resistance to its passage, and for this reason becomes very hot, in fact is raised to white heat or incandescence, which gives its name to the lamp.* [^24]
+Where copper and platinum wires readily conduct the current, the carbon filament offers a great deal of resistance to its passage, and for this reason becomes very hot, in fact is raised to white heat or incandescence, which gives its name to the lamp.=={500,700,1700,200}* [^24]

-.ve-media https://iiif.archivelab.org/iiif/bub_gb_RlY4AAAAMAAJ/manifest.json left width=80% seq=45 caption="Incandescent Electric Lighting"

 And in describing the quality of the lamp,
 >*Like the light of the sun, it beautifies all things on which it shines, and is no less welcome in the palace than in the humblest home.*[^25]